data-dot-all/dataall/pages/code.md

 - `stacks_updater`: updates CDK stacks (support of cdkproxy)
 - `tables_syncer`: syncs the tables between the Glue Catalog and the Aurora RDS database for our datasets.

-### dataall/cdkproxy

-This package contains the code associated with the deployment of CDK stacks that correspond to data.all resources.
-`cdkproxy` is a package that exposes a REST API to run pre-defined cloudformation stacks using AWS CDK.

-**It is deployed as a docker container running on AWS ECS.**

-When a data.all resource is created, the API sends an HTTP request to the docker service and the code runs the appropriate stack using `cdk` cli.

-These stacks are deployed with the `cdk` cli wrapper The API itself consists of 4 actions/paths :

-- GET / : checks if the server is running
-- POST /stack/{stackid} : creates or updates the stack
-- DELETE /stack/{stackid} : deletes the stack
-- GET /stack/{stackid] : returns stack status

-The webserver is running on docker, using Python's  [FASTAPI](https://fastapi.tiangolo.com/) web framework and running using [uvicorn](https://www.uvicorn.org/) ASGI server.

 The sub-package  `stacks` holds the definition  of AWS resources associated with data.all high level abstractions.
 Currently, there are stacks for: